seyon123/cps714-fitin/README.md

 ## Key Features

 -   Plan and keep track of exercises for your workouts
 -   Create personalized workout routines
 -   Collection of over 50 exercises to view and add to your routines
-- User authetication - access your information from any device with browser support
+-   User authentication - access your information from any device with browser support
 -   Social Media
     -   Create media content to post
     -   View and comment on posts from other users
-  - Add friends and view their fitness progress
+    -   Follow users and view their fitness progress

 ## Getting Started

 ### Dependencies

-- Git
+-   `Git`
-- npm
+-   `npm`

 ### Installing